 - Complete - Click the Continue button

 Depending on the number of questions in your question bank, the backup process may take longer than usual.
-To avoid that, try creating SBAs using the questions located at the course category.
+To avoid that, try creating SBAs using the questions located in the course category.
 A backup file (with distinctive .mbz extension to avoid confusion with .zip files) is then saved in the course backup area.
 Backup file names are ending in -nu.mbz when backed up with no users.
+You can download your backup file to restore it to another Radix LMS site.
+If you are restoring the activities into another course on the same site, you can click on the "restore" button to start the process.

 A course backup file (.mbz) may be restored from within any existing course for which you have permission.
 During the restore process, you will be given the option to restore as a new course or into an existing course.

-- Go to the course you are restoring the activities into and hover over the "Course" quick menu and then "Restore or click the gear menu and then 'Restore'.
+- Go to the course you are restoring the activities into and hover over the "Course" dropdown menu and then "Restore" or click the gear menu and then 'Restore'.

-- Confirm - Check that everything is as required then click the Continue button
+- Confirm - Check that everything is as required in the backup file details and then click the Continue button.

-- Destination - Choose whether the course should be restored as a new course, into this course or into an existing course then click the Continue button.
-In this example, we are restoring a single or multiple SBA activities into this course by merging the backup course into the existing one. scroll down and find the section that says "Restore into this course".
+- Destination - On this page, there are three "continue" buttons and they all have different destinations as a new course, this course, or an existing course.
+Depending on where you want to restore the file, you will click on one of them.
+In this example, we are restoring a single or multiple SBA activities into this course by merging the backup course into the existing one.
+Since we are already in the course we want to restore the content, scroll down and find the section that says "Restore into this course".
+If you are an administrator, you might see all the courses on the site and have to search/find the one you are looking for.

-- Settings - Select activities, blocks, filters and possibly other items as available then click the Next button.
-Since the backup file did not include anything but "Activities", the other options can not be selected.
+- Settings - Select activities and question bank as available then click the Next button.
+Since the backup file did not include anything but "Activities" and "Question bank", the other options can not be selected.
+Anything other than those two should be unchecked.

 - Review - Check that everything is as required, using the Previous button if necessary, then click the 'Perform restore' button